FIJI Water Girl Steals the Show at Golden Globes: See Photobombs

 Stefanie Keenan/Getty Images for FIJI Water)

-The FIJI Water girl stole the show on the red carpet at the 2019 Golden Globes.
+FIJI Water girl and model Kelleth Cuthbert stole the show on the red carpet at the 2019 Golden Globes.

 Wearing a sleeveless, three-tier indigo gown, the brunette photobombed several celebrities while holding a tray containing bottles of the water.
 Her pics quickly went viral and spurred memes.